 On 28 April 1945, Kausch was severely wounded for the third time and on 1 May 1945, he was captured by the Russians, he remained a prisoner until 16 January 1956, and died in October 2001.
 He was the last German POW to be formally released after the war.

-Obergruppenfuehrer Karl Wolff started his career as one of the earliest embers of the National Socialist Party and Allgemeine SS from the 1930s.
+Obergruppenfuehrer Karl Wolff started his career as one of the earliest members of the National Socialist Party and Allgemeine SS from the 1930s.

 Wolff served on Himmler's staff along with Obergruppenfuehrer Reinhard Heydrich throughout the war as his "left hand man" until Heydrich's death in 1942.

 Wolff's interview was one of the best regarding the inner workings of the upper echelons of the SS, to include his close relationship with all of the higher authorities within Nazi Germany proper.